juliafalcao/woolf-correspondence/README.md

 |               27th Nov.
 37 |  Denys Kilham Roberts |                    52 Tavistock Square, W.C.1. | Dear Mr Kilham Roberts,\nThank you very much f... |
 | Friday [24 September 1937] |          Vanessa Bell |                [Monk’s House, Rodmell, Sussex] | I didn’t come to tea today,—not that you proba... |
 |         [23?
 January 1923] |      Violet Dickinson | Hogarth House, Paradise Road, Richmond, Surrey | My Violet,\nYou are the most faithful of subsc... |

+## Pre-processing
+The only pre-processing I did on the raw text was to adjust whitespace and line breaks; the letters resulting from scraping the book had extra misplaced line breaks so I cleaned them and left only those in between paragraphs.
+If you don't need these either, just remove all `\n`.

+I also edited the recipients because they were all written as "To Vanessa Bell", for example, so I removed `"To "` and left only the person's names.
+Mind you that Virginia wrote them as she wanted so there might be variation in how she referred to the same person in a few cases.

+### Dates

+The dates in which the letters were written/sent are also recorded in various formats.
+Since I wanted to standardize at least the years for my work, I wrote a function to extract them as best as I could, using `dateparser` and regular expressions.
+This code can be found in the notebook `extract_years.ipynb` and the final version with the `year` column is in `vw_with_years.csv`.
+I uploaded it as a separate file because I haven't manually validated all of the rows so I can't guarantee 100% accuracy.

+## Some stats
+- 3756 complete letters
+- written between the years* of 1896 and 1941
+- average content length of 334 words, 1519 characters
+- 254 distinct recipients

+\* regarding the years, see [Dates](#dates)